nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   `-d:nimStrictDelete` will become the default in upcoming versions.
 - `cuchar` is now deprecated as it aliased `char` where arguably it should have aliased `uint8`.
   Please use `char` or `uint8` instead.
-- `repr` now doesn't insert trailing newline; previous behavior was very inconsistent, see [#16034](https://github.com/nim-lang/Nim/pull/16034).
-Use `-d:nimLegacyReprWithNewline` for previous behavior. `repr` now also renders ASTs correctly for user defined literals, setters, `do`, etc.
+- `repr` now doesn't insert trailing newlines; the previous behavior was very inconsistent, see [#16034](https://github.com/nim-lang/Nim/pull/16034).
+Use `-d:nimLegacyReprWithNewline` for the previous behavior. `repr` now also renders ASTs correctly for user defined literals, setters, `do`, etc.
 - Deprecated `any`.
 See RFC [#281](https://github.com/nim-lang/RFCs/issues/281).
 - The unary slice `..b` was deprecated, use `0..b` instead.